LGN520/farreach-public/ycsb-implementation.md

 			- TODO: Replay record updates for server-side KVS based on in-switch snapshot and client-side record preservations
 			- TODO: Exp 9: in-switch and server-side recovery time vs. cache size
 	+ HuanCheng
+		* Evaluation
+			* TODO: Finish experiment 6 on value size 16/32/64
+			* TODO: Finish experiment 7 on w/o snapshot for FarReach
+			* TODO: Finish experiment 8 on control plane bandwidth cost vs. different snapshot interrupts for FarReach
+		* Parallel with evaluation
+			* TODO: Update latency statistics and normalized thpt for all exps
+				- TODO: Update per-second thpt and per-second normalized thpt for exp3
+			* TODO: Double-check write stall in experiment 3 on dynamic pattern
+				- TODO: Try to disable flushing&compaction in RocksDB first by modifying common/rocksdb_wrapper.h (sync and re-compile)
+					+ TODO: Try to set GLOBAL_MAX_FLUSH_THREAD_NUM and GLOBAL_MAX_COMPACTION_THREAD_NUM as zero -> rollback if not work
+					+ TODO: Increase MAX_MEMTABLE_IMMUTABLE_NUM and MIN_IMMUTABLE_FLUSH_NUM to 400 and 160 -> rollback if not work
+					+ TODO: Rollback changes, sync, and re-compile
+			* TODO: Update benchmark.md for each exp including code change and configuration change
+				* Basic order: prepare phase (keydump + loading) -> exp1 -> exp2 -> exp3 ...
+				* For exp1, give details of static server rotation as a module and latency evaluation as another module
+					- For exp2, exp4, ..., refer to exp1 for the same static server rotation, but give details of code/configuration changes
+				* For exp3, give details of dynamic pattern
 			* TODO: Finish TraceReplay workload
 				- TODO: Get correpsonding trace file based on workloadName
 				- TODO: Limit the maximum number of parsed requests, and the maximum value size based on its paper
 				- TODO: Comment request filtering under static pattern in TraceReplayWorkload -> resort to KeydumpClient and PregeneratedWorkload
 				- TODO: Twitter key -> 16B keybytes by md5 -> inswitchcache.core.Key by fromBytes
 					+ How to implement it more reasonable? -> possible solution:
 						* Change toString() to dump key as two 8B longs, which is "<8B long> <8B long>"
 						* Change fromString() to extract key from "<8B long> <8B long>"
 						* Add a static function Key::convertYcsbString() to convert "user<8B long>" as "<8B long> 0", before invoking fromString()
 						* Add fromBytes() to parse 16B keybytes for Twitter traces
 						* Re-run keydump to generate hot keys, dynamic rules, and pre-generated workloads
 						* NOTE: check affected modules -> ycsb::PregeneratedWorkload, ycsb::DynamicRulemap, common/workloadparser
-		* TODO: Finish experiment 7 on w/o snapshot for FarReach
-		* TODO: Finish experiment 8 on control plane bandwidth cost vs. different snapshot interrupts for FarReach

 - 10.28
 	+ Siyuan